thomd/pytorch-image-classification-with-transfer-learning/README.md

             ├── image_3.jpg
             └── image_4.jpg

-Each class has it's own directory (cat and dog) for the images.
+Each class has it's own directory for the images.
 The images are then labeled with the class taken from the directory name.

 ### Create Dataset